-Instead, you should change the date of your subscription delivery by clicking on “Change delivery date” and selecting a new date.
+Instead, you should change the date of your subscription delivery by clicking on “Settings” and then clicking on the “Arrive by” date.
 This preserves the sale price and coupons used in your original order:

 Note that items often arrive several days before the schedule delivery day, so allow for time after Pesach when using this method.

 Of course there are other reasons to change your date besides for Pesach.